Apple iPhone users are loving the iOS 15 update

 iOS 15 brought back the scroll wheel thank the lord pic.twitter.com/3XiQPjCRuwSeptember 21, 2021

 Keyboard enthusiast @JonPorty isn't mourning the change, though, as he's too busy complimenting the ease of swiping between tabs and accessing the tweaked location of the address bar in Safari.
-(As other points out, there are now wallpapers to choose for Safari, too.)
+(As others point out, there are now wallpapers to choose for Safari, too.)

 I have to say, I love Safari’s changes in iOS 15.
 Swiping between tabs?
 An address bar that actually sits where my thumbs are?
 All great changes, if a little disorientating at first.September 21, 2021